 What exactly do we mean by a “candidate persona”?

 In a nutshell, a candidate persona is a fictional character – a composite sketch based on the qualities, skills, personality, goals, and demographics that the ideal person for a specific role would embody.
 Personas may be used in tandem with a targeted hiring program (such as a diversity initiative), or simply as a guideline for recruiters to help narrow down candidates from a large talent pool.
-They’re also useful in helping guide the entire Talent Marketing process, including messaging, creative executions, recruiting channels and even job descriptions.
+They’re also useful in helping guide the entire Recruitment Marketing process, including messaging, creative executions, programmatic recruiting channels and even job descriptions.

 Start with research

-Objectivity vs. assumption is where a lot of personas either lay dormant or come to life.
+Objectivity vs. assumption is where a lot of candidate personas either lay dormant or come to life.
 And that’s where research makes all the difference.
 Before you start building out a persona you should be gathering insights from the following:

 1) EXISTING INFORMATION - Look at the data you already have on your most successful hires.
-What particular qualities (including experience, and hard and soft skills) do these people possess?
+What particular qualities (including candidate experience, and hard and soft skills) do these people possess?
 For example, you might see a trend toward problem-solving emerge consistently among your top performing customer service employees or thoroughness and attention to detail in those thriving in technical roles.
 These insights aren’t always captured on a traditional resume or C.V., but they’re traits and characteristics that are important to success.

 2) CURRENT EMPLOYEES – Survey your current employees, those in similar positions to the roles you need to fill and, if time and resources permit, across your whole organization.
 Focus on their goals and aspirations, their alignment with your employer brand, and what they feel they bring to the table.
 Encourage them to be honest and open about why they chose your organization, the challenges they face – and what makes them stay.